 Injectable hydrogels are increasingly explored for the delivery of cells to tissue.
 These materials exhibit both liquid-like properties, protecting cells from mechanical stress during injection, and solid-like properties, providing a stable 3D engraftment niche.
 Many strategies for modulating injectable hydrogels tune liquid- and solid-like material properties simultaneously, such that formulation changes designed to improve injectability can reduce stability at the delivery site.
 The ability to independently tune liquid- and solid-like properties would greatly facilitate formulation development.
-Here we demonstrate such a strategy in which cells are ensconced in the pores between microscopic granular hyaluronic acid (HA) hydrogels (microgels), where we tune elasticity with static covalent intra-microgel crosslinks and flowability with mechanosensitive adamantane-cyclodextrin (AC) inter-microgel crosslinks.
-Using the same AC-free microgels as a 3D printing support bath, we preserve the location of each cell as it exits the needle, allowing us to identify the mechanism driving mechanical trauma-induced cell death.
-We vary microgel AC concentration to find the threshold from microgel yielding- to AC interaction- dominated injectability and exploit this threshold to fabricate a microgel with better injection-protecting performance.
-Our delivery strategy, and the balance between intra- and inter-microgel properties it reveals, may facilitate the development of new cell injection formulations.
+Here, such a strategy is presented in which cells are ensconced in the pores between microscopic granular hyaluronic acid (HA) hydrogels (microgels), where elasticity is tuned with static covalent intra-microgel crosslinks and flowability with mechanosensitive adamantane-cyclodextrin (AC) inter-microgel crosslinks.
+Using the same AC-free microgels as a 3D printing support bath, the location of each cell is preserved as it exits the needle, allowing identification of the mechanism driving mechanical trauma-induced cell death.
+The microgel AC concentration is varied to find the threshold from microgel yielding- to AC interaction-dominated injectability, and this threshold is exploited to fabricate a microgel with better injection-protecting performance.
+This delivery strategy, and the balance between intra- and inter-microgel properties it reveals, may facilitate the development of new cell injection formulations.